Skip to main content

 Pediatric Training

-Each fellow spends two consecutive months in pediatric neuroradiology at Lurie Children's, under the direction of Alok Jaju, MD.
+Each fellow spends two consecutive months in pediatric neuroradiology at Lurie Children's, under the direction of Sarah Moum, MD.
 The divisions of Pediatric Neurosurgery and Neurology at Lurie Children's are excellent, and there is a close working relationship with all interrelated specialties.
 The fellows are exposed to all facets of Pediatric Neuroradiology, including CT, MR and invasive procedures.

 Research & Academic Production